 The characteristics of the installation and severity of service will determine the frequency of lubrication.
 Lubricant and pump/motor bearing temperature analysis is useful in optimizing lubricant change intervals.

 The motor bearing temperature limitations should be considered for its lubrication requirements.
 Refer to the driver manufacturer's user instructions supplied with the pump.
-If documents are not found, contact Flowserve.

 Never mix greases containing different bases, thickeners or additives.